 mbplayprograms@gmail.com

-Daniel is an award-winning playwright, performer, director, and artistic producer of Moving Target Theatre.
-He has performed his solo-shows across Canada.
-He has also led over 40 community-building Theatre for Living workshops.
-With Winnipeg Foundation support, he has partnered with Manitoba Harm Reduction Network on Peer Voices and Imagining Safety, a series of powerful short videos which address the opiate crisis.
+Daniel recently partnered with Manitoba Harm Reduction Network on Peer Voices and Imagining Safety, a series of powerful short videos which address the opiate crisis, and studied the process for his Master's thesis.
 Daniel was recognized for his theatre work with the 2018 Manitoba Human Rights Commitment Award.
-Daniel was MAP’s Program Co-ordinator and Associate Managing Director from 2019-2025.
+Daniel previously worked at MAP as Program Co-ordinator and Associate Managing Director (2019-2025).

 Meet the Board